-Final Scheduling form - Must have approved form on file at the Graduate School before scheduling final defense or exam.
+Final Scheduling form - Must have approved Program of Study, approved by the Graduate School, and have applied to Graduate before scheduling final defense or exam.

 Application for Degree -

 The Application for Graduate Degree and Graduation should be submitted early in the semester prior to graduation and by posted deadlines.
 Apply online through your myWSU account, see instructions at https://gradschool.wsu.edu/graduation-application/.
 The Graduate School will generate an official "To Do" list that specifies any deficiencies that students have in their program.
 Please note: The Apply for Graduations link will not be active if the Graduate School does not have an approved Program of Study on file.